rage/programming-23/data/part-12/1-functions-as-arguments.md

 <programming-exercise name='Product search' tmcname='part12-07_product_search'>

 This exercise deals with products which are stored in tuples.
-The examples all assume a variable `products` with the following assignation:
+The examples all assume a variable named `products`, which is assigned the following value:

 ```python
 products = [("banana", 5.95, 12), ("apple", 3.95, 3), ("orange", 4.50, 2), ("watermelon", 4.95, 22), ("kale", 0.99, 1)]